Universality classes of thermalization for mesoscopic Floquet systems: Introduction

 \subsection{Summary of results}

 We identify a number of distinct regimes of thermalization, and crossovers between them, that can occur in mesoscopic Floquet systems.
-In this work, we are only considering chaotic many-body systems subject to periodic driving, focusing on the delocalization of energy across Floquet zones; in particular, all the crossovers we consider are between chaotic regimes with different degrees of energy conservation, so the physics of many-body localization or integrability will play no role in our discussion.
+In this work, we are only considering isolated chaotic many-body systems subject to periodic driving, focusing on the delocalization of energy across Floquet zones; in particular, all the crossovers we consider are between chaotic regimes with different degrees of energy conservation, so the physics of many-body localization or integrability will play no role in our discussion.
+Ref.~\cite{Seetheram-Refael2018_absence} instead considers the fate of finite-size driven integrable systems, with an $N$-dependent driving amplitude.
 The different regimes of thermalization we find are summarized below and in Fig.~\ref{fig:ladder}(a), and explained in detail later:

 \begin{itemize} \item At the smallest frequencies, the system irreversibly exchanges energy with the drive and Floquet thermalizes to a conventional \textbf{featureless infinite-temperature} state, i.e., the relevant Floquet thermal ensemble is a uniform distribution over all states [Fig.~\ref{fig:ladder}(b)].